bigbadcon/bbc-11ty/src/blog/wolf-den-under-construction.md

 ---
 title: Wolf Den Under Construction
 tags:
   - blog
 published: true
-date: 2015-08-07
+date: 2015-08-07T00:00:00.000Z
 categories:
   - hotel-info
   - the-making-of
-excerpt: The Wolf met today with the Hilton and found out that Building 5 (where we normally host the con) will be undergoing renovation while we're there.
-We live in exciting times!
+excerpt: "The Wolf met today with the Hilton\_and found\_out that Building 5 (where we normally host the con) will be undergoing renovation while we're there.
+We live in exciting times!"
+_template: blog
 ---

 The Wolf met today with the Hilton and found out that Building 5 (where we normally host the con) will be undergoing renovation while we're there.
 We live in exciting times!

 There is good news though!